SKaplanOfficial/Raycast-PromptLab/README.md

 ## Custom Commands

 You can create custom File AI commands, accessed via the "Search File AI Commands" command, to execute your own prompts acting on the contents of selected files.
-A variety of useful defaults are provided, as listed below.
+A variety of useful defaults are provided, as listed under [Default Commands](#default-commands).

-### Default Custom Commands

-- Assess Academic Validity
-- Compose Response
-- Compose Tweet
-- Condense Files
-- Create Action Items
-- Create Flashcards
-- Create Notes
-- Create Slides
-- Detect Bias
-- Extend Files
-- Extract Code
-- Extract Emails
-- Extract Named Entities
-- Extract Phone Numbers
-- Extract URLs
-- Extract Visible Text
-- Extract Vocabulary
-- Find Errors
-- Generate Questions
-- Historical Context
-- Identify Gaps
-- Identify Relationships
-- Location Significance
-- Make Jingle
-- Make Poem
-- Make Song
-- Metadata Analysis
-- Meeting Agenda
-- Pattern Analysis
-- Pros And Cons
-- Recommend Apps
-- Respond To Last Email
-- Suggest File AI Commands
-- Suggest Hashtags
-- Suggest Improvements
-- Suggest Project Ideas
-- Suggest Related File AI Prompts
-- Suggest Title
-- Suggest Tools
-- Summarize Clipboard
-- Summarize Current Tab
-- Summarize Last Email
-- Table Of Contents
-- Today's Agenda
-- Translate To English
-- What Is This?
-- Write Abstract
-- Write Caption
-- Write Conclusion
-- Write Discussion
-- Write Introduction

 ### Placeholders

 When creating custom commands, you can use placeholders in your prompts that will be substituted with relevant information whenever you run the command.
 These placeholders range from simple information, like the current date, to complex data retrieval operations such as getting the content of the most recent email.
 Placeholders are a powerful way to add context to your File AI prompts.
 The valid placeholders are as follows:

+#### URL Placeholders

+You can instruct File AI to extract text from any webpage by using the {{URL}} placeholder.
+For example, `{{http://68k.news}}` would be replaced with the visible text of the 68k News homepage.
+You can use this to interface between files, data, webpages, and APIs.

 #### API Data Placeholders
 | Placeholder | Replaced With |